 The process doesn’t end when your advertising campaigns are up and running.
 In fact, you have more to do when you have finally launched your ad campaign.

-Ad optimisation is simply the process of adjusting your ad campaigns by what works well and removing what doesn’t work.
+Ad optimization is simply the process of adjusting your ad campaigns by what works well and removing what doesn’t work.
 You will have to periodically check your ad copies and apply the suggested changes from your advertising platforms.

 In the end, you will have a very high ROI on your advertising campaigns and the trend.
-Optimising your ad campaign should be a scheduled and continuous task in order to get great results.
+Optimizing your ad campaign should be a scheduled and continuous task in order to get great results.

-Since advertising Click through rate (CTR) is an important metric used by advertising networks to determine how important is your ad, and how much it will be shown at your specified ad budget.
+Since advertising Click-through rate (CTR) is an important metric used by advertising networks to determine how important is your ad, and how much it will be shown at your specified ad budget.
 It is essential your ads are appealing to your potential customers to increase your CPM rates.